Novelty architecture: Buildings resembling objects or creatures

 Mimetic architecture, or buildings designed to imitate a giant object or creature, sometimes having to do with what is being sold or showcased inside.

-Examples include the High-Heel Wedding Church in Taiwan, the Mr. Toilet House in South Korea, the Museum of Tea Culture in China, the National Fisheries Development Board building and the Chowdiah Memorial Hall auditorium in India, the Elephant Building in Thailand, or the Wolfartsweier Cat Kindergarten and the BMW Headquarters in Germany, to name but a few.
+Examples include the High-Heel Wedding Church in Taiwan, the Mr. Toilet House in South Korea, the Museum of Tea Culture in China, the National Fisheries Development Board building. the Chowdiah Memorial Hall auditorium in India, the Elephant Building in Thailand, and the Wolfartsweier Cat Kindergarten and the BMW Headquarters in Germany.

 Buildings styled after famous landmarks

 Novelty architecture in the form of famous landmarks has been built in China, Georgia, Japan and the United States, for instance.
 Such replica buildings are extensively used in casinos, hotels, shopping plazas, or amusement parks such as Disneyland where the apparent playfulness and whimsy are intended to add to their appeal.
 In some cases, such as Carhenge, the structure is an adaptation of a well-known building.

-In China, the New South China Mall in Dongguan, features a 25 m replica of the Arc de Triomphe, another replica of Venice's St Mark's Campanile, a 2.1 km canal with gondolas.
+In China, the New South China Mall in Dongguan features a 25 m replica of the Arc de Triomphe, another replica of Venice's St Mark's Campanile, a 2.1 km canal with gondolas.

 In Batumi on Georgia's Black Sea coast, new high-rise landmark buildings and the renovation of the Old Town have incorporated novelty buildings.
-Many of these constructions are novelty architecture, including the Sheraton Hotel, designed in the style of the Great Lighthouse at Alexandria, Egypt; the Alphabet Tower (145 m high), celebrating Georgian script and writing; Piazza, a mixed-used development in the form of an Italian piazza; and buildings designed in the style of the Leaning Tower of Pisa, the Acropolis, and an upside-down White House.
+Many of these constructions are novelty architecture, including the Sheraton Hotel, designed in the style of the Great Lighthouse at Alexandria, Egypt; the Alphabetic Tower (130 m high), celebrating Georgian script and writing; Piazza, a mixed-used development in the form of an Italian piazza; and buildings designed in the style of the Leaning Tower of Pisa, the Acropolis, and an upside-down White House.

 In Japan, there is the Huis Ten Bosch theme park near Nagasaki, which has replicas of Dutch landmarks like Huis ten Bosch and the Dom Tower of Utrecht.

-In the US, a shopping plaza in Kansas City, Missouri contains a half-sized replica of La Giralda in Sevilla.
+In the US, a shopping plaza in Kansas City, Missouri, contains a half-sized replica of La Giralda in Sevilla.
 Casinos on the Las Vegas Strip in the form of novelty architecture include the pyramid-shaped Luxor Hotel and the New York-New York Hotel & Casino, a building designed to look like the New York City skyline; Paris Las Vegas whose front suggests the Paris Opera House and the Louvre; and Excalibur Hotel and Casino (1990), with its stylized façade of King Arthur's castle (Camelot).
 In Macau, The Venetian Macao, like its counterpart in Las Vegas, features a replica of St Mark's Campanile and other buildings in Venice.